streamlink/streamlink/docs/install.rst

 These installers contain:

 - A compiled version of Streamlink that **does not require an existing Python installation**
-- `RTMPDump`_ for viewing RTMP streams
 - `ffmpeg`_ for muxing streams

 and perform the following tasks: